Post Viewer - 20200326.HTM

 If you’ve got weights, use them.
 If you’ve got a Nintendo Switch, buy Ring Fit Adventure and use it.
 Take a long walk each day.
 Once this all clears up, if you’re still remote, use your gym membership.
 Anything.

-You also need to stand up–and that’s not metaphorical.
+You also need to stand up with some regularity.
 Remote work provides little reason to ever leave your chair.
 Sitting down all day is a great way to get blood clots[9].
 Unlike the mental health issues, those will literally murder you, no intermediate steps necessary.
 Some of the higher-end Fitbits are great at reminding you to move if you have trouble with this.

 Sleep with Purpose